OctopusDeploy/docs/docs/deployment-process/configuration-features/custom-installation-directory.md

 The Custom Installation Directory feature is one of the [configuration features](/docs/deployment-process/configuration-features/index.md) you can enable as you define the [steps](/docs/deployment-process/steps/index.md) in your [deployment process](/docs/deployment-process/index.md).

 You can specify a custom installation directory for [package](/docs/deployment-examples/deploying-packages/index.md) and [IIS](/docs/deployment-examples/iis-websites-and-application-pools.md) steps.
 The custom installation directory feature deploys your package to a specific location on the target server.
-This feature helps when you are using a Content Management System (CMS) or another coordinating application that requires your files to be in specific locations.
+This feature helps when you are using an application that requires your files to be in specific locations, such as a Content Management System (CMS).

 Only use the *custom installation directory* feature when you really need it.

 The standard convention for deploying packages eliminates problems caused by file locks and stale files being left in the deployment folder.
-It also provides smoother deployments and less downtime for Windows Services and Web Applications, so before you configure a custom installation directory, review the [package deployment convention](/docs/deployment-examples/deploying-packages/index.md) and [package deployment feature ordering](/docs/deployment-examples/deploying-packages/package-deployment-feature-ordering.md) to be certain that you need to configure a custom installation directory.
+It also provides smoother deployments and less downtime for Windows Services and Web Applications, so before you configure a custom installation directory, review the [package deployment convention](/docs/deployment-examples/deploying-packages/index.md) and [package deployment feature ordering](/docs/deployment-examples/deploying-packages/package-deployment-feature-ordering.md) to be certain that you really need to configure a custom installation directory.

 ## Add a Custom Installation Directory